 Al "Fuzzy" St. John at the Old Barn in "Border Feud"

 Like many of PRC's productions, "Border Feud" also featured perennial Western sidekick Al "Fuzzy" St. John, a screen veteran with a resume going back to about 1914.
 Like LaRue, Fuzzy was a fixture at Iverson, providing comic relief opposite LaRue, Buster Crabbe, George Houston, Bob Steele and other cowboy heroes.

 Just a few of PRC's Lash LaRue movies filmed at Iverson in 1947

 PRC filmed at least a dozen B-Westerns at Iverson in 1947 alone.
-It may be that by the time "Border Feud" was filming, the Iversons had developed a level of familiarity with LaRue, Fuzzy and the PRC crew that made the family comfortable enough to relax the rules.
-"Border Feud" represents the only time the barn was used as a movie set.
+It may be that by the time "Border Feud" was filming, the Iversons had become friendly enough with LaRue, Fuzzy and the PRC crew to relax the rules.
+"Border Feud" is one of the rare occasions when they allowed the barn to be used as a movie set.

 Western movie historian Tinsley E. Yarbrough first identified the "Border Feud" building as an Iverson family barn in an article published in 1998.
 In the years since then, the barn has been mildly controversial, with some researchers — including yours truly — remaining skeptical that the barn seen in the movie was located at Iverson.

 Aaron Iverson in front of his barn (Edwin Iverson collection)

 But any controversy was put to rest in a recent exchange I had with Tinsley, who pointed me to the "smoking gun" that proves the identity of the building.
 The undated photo above, circulated by Aaron Iverson's son Edwin, shows Aaron in front of his barn — which can be readily identified as the same barn seen in "Border Feud."

 Closeup of the Old Barn in "Border Feud"